cibernox/svelte-media/README.md

 > Easy way to observe for media queries as a store for your Svelte apps

 `svelte-media` helps you define the media queries you want to observe.
 By using [stores](https://svelte.dev/docs#svelte_store) to keep track of the matching state of the given media queries it notifies your app in the most efficient way when a change happens.

-It works SSR environments where `window.matchMedia` is not available.
+It works SSR environments where `window.matchMedia` is not available, so it can be used in Sapper apps safely.

+## Instalation

+Just run `npm i --save-dev svelte-media` or `yarn add svelte-media`.

 ## Usage